Codepace-hq/NetUtils/README.md

 ## Thank you

-Thank you for using AlertFX 👏.
+Thank you for using NetUtils 👏.
 If you're feeling generous, donations are always appreciated:

 ```